Robert Durst: 2020 trial

 On June 10, Durst was hospitalized after being found "down and not in his wheelchair."
 Windham sent the jury home with plans to resume on June 14.
 Lewin expressed suspicion that the defendant was faking a medical crisis to force a mistrial because he was "on record" in his calls from county jail saying he intended to feign dementia or seek a mistrial due to COVID-19.
 "I have no idea whether this is legitimate or not, but obviously, given his history, it's certainly suspect as to what his actual condition is," Lewin said.
 Noting that Durst's lawyers had twice sought mistrials during the previous day's testimony, the prosecutor added, "It's very clear the defense and the defendant want this trial to go away."
 Prison doctors determined Durst was able to appear in court after the emergency hospitalization, which was for a urinary tract infection and sepsis, and Windham reconvened the trial on June 14.
 Durst appeared in court in his wheelchair, attached to a catheter bag and covered in a large blanket.

 As testimony continued, Durst's brother Douglas appeared as a prosecution witness on June 28.
 Saying he was reluctant to appear at the trial and was doing so under threat of subpoena, Douglas was asked about his relationship with his brother: "He'd like to murder me.
 I hired security today.
 I have fear that my brother has threatened to kill me, and I have fear that he may have the means to do so."

 On July 29, Durst's defense team asked again for an emergency halt to the case based on his poor medical condition, saying he was not able to testify on his own behalf, but was again rejected on August 2, with Windham giving numerous examples of Durst's competency.
-The prosecution closed its case against Durst after eleven weeks of presenting evidence primarily consisting of friends and associates of Berman's saying she had admitted providing Durst's alibi after McCormick's disappearance.
+The prosecution closed its case against Durst after eleven weeks of presenting evidence primarily consisting of friends and associates of Berman's saying she had admitted providing Durst's alibi after McCormack's disappearance.
 Chavin testified that Durst told him, "I had to.
 It was [Berman] or me.
 I had no choice."